ckoukoutchos/react-lightning-lectures/src/notes.md

 console.log(mySportsCar.convertible); // prints true
 ```

 Under the hood, `class` uses the same prototypical model as before, it's now just in a tidier form.
-This is know as [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).
+This is known as [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).
 Here is what Babel transforms `class` to for older non-ES6 compliant browsers.
 Look familiar?

 ```javascript